-(b) a statement as to the effect of section 79BB(5); and
+(b) a statement as to the effect of section 79BB(5) and (6); and

-(c) a statement to the effect that failure to comply with the notice will result in the vehicle being impounded by operation of section 79BB(2).
+(c) a statement to the effect that failure to comply with the notice will result in the vehicle being impounded under section 79BB(2).

 [Section 79BA inserted by No. 23 of 2009 s.
 12; amended by No. 8 of 2012 s.
-24 and 38.]
+24 and 38; No. 51 of 2016 s.
+22.]

 79BB.
-Surrender notice, consequences of
+Consequences of surrender notice

-(1) If a responsible person for a vehicle who is given a surrender notice surrenders the vehicle according to the notice, the vehicle is impounded by operation of this subsection for a period that commences at the time when the vehicle is surrendered.
+(1) If a responsible person for a vehicle who is given a surrender notice surrenders the vehicle according to the notice, the vehicle must be impounded for a period that commences at the time when the vehicle is surrendered.

-(2) If a responsible person for a vehicle who is given a surrender notice fails to surrender the vehicle according to the notice, the vehicle is impounded by operation of this subsection for a period that commences at the time when a police officer takes possession of the vehicle for the purpose of impounding it.
+(2) If a responsible person for a vehicle who is given a surrender notice fails to surrender the vehicle according to the notice, the vehicle must be impounded for a period that commences at the time when a police officer takes possession of the vehicle for the purpose of impounding it.

-(3) The time when the period for which a vehicle is impounded by operation of subsection (1) or (2) commences is not required to be within a period of 28 days after the day of the offence.
+(3) The time when the period for which a vehicle is impounded under subsection (1) or (2) commences is not required to be within a period of 28 days after the day of the offence.

-(4) The period for which a vehicle is impounded by operation of subsection (1) or (2) ends when the impounding period has passed since the end of the day on which the vehicle was impounded.
+(4) The period for which a vehicle is impounded under subsection (1) or (2) ends when the impounding period has passed since the end of the day on which the vehicle was impounded.

+(5) A person who is given a surrender notice in relation to a vehicle commits an offence if the person fails to comply with the notice.

+Penalty for this subsection: a fine of 50 PU.

-(5) A responsible person for a vehicle who has been given a surrender notice relating to the vehicle commits an offence and is liable to a fine of 50 PU if, when the vehicle has not been impounded by operation of subsection (1) or (2) as a consequence of the notice, the person disposes of an interest that the person has in the vehicle.
+(6) A person who is given a surrender notice in relation to a vehicle commits an offence if, without the authority of a court order, the person —

+(a) disposes of an interest that the person has in the vehicle; or

+(b) does anything, or causes or permits another person to do anything, that results or will result in a reduction in the value of the vehicle.

+Penalty for this subsection: a fine of 50 PU.

 [Section 79BB inserted by No. 23 of 2009 s.
 12; amended by No. 8 of 2012 s.
-37.]
+37; No. 51 of 2016 s.
+23.]

 79BCA.
-Notice to surrender substitute vehicle for impoundment, issue of etc.
+Surrender substitute vehicle notice

 (1) This section applies if —